MuffinLightning/jtoast/README.md

 # JToast
 ![logo](img/logo.png)

+## About
-JavaFX Toast Notifications
+JavaFX Toast Notifications à la carte.
 ![ex](img/ex2.PNG)

-A Java class created with JavaFX used to create toast notifications on the user’s screen.
+JToast is a Java class created with JavaFX used to create toast notifications on the user’s screen.
 You may integrate these into your own Java/JavaFX programs.

+## Features
+- Easy to integrate into any Java/JavaFX project.
+- Three built-in animation types: Pop, Fade, and Slide.
+- The ability to create your own animation types!

 ## Usage